What Is Medicare Supplement Insurance?

-Supplemental insurance: Medicare Supplement plans
+Supplemental insurance: Medicare Supplement insurance plans

-A Medicare Supplement plan is meant to work alongside Medicare Part A and Part B, not replace them.
-If you have Original Medicare and a Medicare Supplement plan, generally Medicare will pay its share of Medicare-approved amounts for covered health-care costs and then your Medicare Supplement plan will pay its share.
+A Medicare Supplement insurance plan is meant to work alongside Medicare Part A and Part B, not replace them.
+If you have Original Medicare and a Medicare Supplement insurance plan, generally Medicare will pay its share of Medicare-approved amounts for covered health-care costs and then your Medicare Supplement insurance plan will pay its share.

 Keep in mind that:

-- Medicare Supplement plans can only be combined with Original Medicare (Plan A and Plan B), not Medicaid, Medicare Advantage, TRICARE, or employer/union group health coverage.
+- Medicare Supplement insurance plans can only be combined with Original Medicare (Plan A and Plan B), not Medicaid, Medicare Advantage, TRICARE, or employer/union group health coverage.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.